deliveroo/paddle/README.md

 ## Release

-In order to release a new version, set up github export GITHUB_TOKEN=[YOUR_TOKEN] and do the following steps:
+In order to release a new version, set up github export GITHUB_TOKEN=[YOUR_TOKEN]

+Ensure your git repo is clean.
+Then update VERSION (no need to commit it, it will be committed automatically), and run:

 ```
-$ git tag -a vX.X.X -m "[Comment]"
-$ git push origin vX.X.X
-$ goreleaser
+$ ./release.sh
 ```

 ## Usage